If you’re asking how to get from Vancouver to Seattle there are five ways to do it.

 Vancouver to Seattle Car Rental

-From a logistics standpoint renting a vehicle from Vancouver International Airport (YVR) makes the most sense.
+From a logistics standpoint renting a vehicle from Vancouver International Airport (YVR) makes the most sense, though it’s a breeze from downtown as well.

 For starters, all of the major car rental companies are located on the ground floor of the YVR parkade.
 This provides for a high degree of competition and the best rates.